bhapps/magento/README.md

 # Magento Developments

 Repository for All Magento Extension & Theme development + Helpful Code Snippets and Instructions.
-Includes development for both Magento 1 & Magento 2 Themes and Extenstions.
+Includes development for both Magento 1 & Magento 2 Themes and Extensions.

 Please read the README.md within each of the child repositories for the specifics on development information, development notes, details related accessed Repositories.